- To encourage under-represented groups to consider Higher Education as a real option and provide access routes and post entry supports.

 All MAP Staff are engaged in the provision of information, advice and guidance to potential students through participation in University Open Days, Information Seminars, HEAR and DARE Advice Clinics and Adult & Community Education open evenings.
 MAP also presents at University-run events throughout the year such as the International Day of People with Disability.

 MAP Staff also participate in education fairs and exhibitions in various locations held off-campus run by the University or by schools, colleges of further education or community groups.
-These include Higher Options (National), Better Options (National), the Ploughing Championships (National), Unemployment ‘Pop-Up’ Information Fairs (Local Partnerships), Adult Education Fairs (Dublin region and local community groups), and schools-based information seminars and fairs.
+These include Higher Options (National), Better Options (National), Unemployment ‘Pop-Up’ Information Fairs (Local Partnerships), Adult Education Fairs (Dublin region and local community groups), and schools-based information seminars and fairs.

 Visits to schools and adult education providers

 MAP staff visit DEIS link schools, Colleges of Further Education, Adult Education Centres, VTOS Centres, etc. providing information on University courses, application and selection processes and supports.

 MAP encourages and facilitates visits to the University from groups or individuals at any time during the year.
 During these visits potential students/groups meet with relevant MAP staff and take tours of the campus.